andy-goryachev-oracle/Test/doc/InputMap/InputMapV2.md

 Historically, going outside of what is provided by JavaFX core, such as customizing an existing component or creating a new one, has always been an arduous endeavor due to rather opaque nature of JavaFX.
 Neither BehaviorBase, InputMap, nor KeyBinding classes used by the skins are public; the controls and their skins lack public APIs suitable for behavior customization.
 Even a simple customization, such as remapping or adding key bindings, is nearly impossible.

-Another problem encountered by the developers is undetermined order of event dispatching to the handlers added by the user and by the skin: since the order or invocation is determined by the order an event handler is added to the control, the default skin always has priority (which many consider to be incorrect).
+Another problem encountered by the developers is undetermined order of event dispatching to the handlers added by the application and by the skin: since the order or invocation is determined by the order an event handler is added to the control, the default skin always has priority (which many consider to be incorrect).
 The order reverses after the skin is replaced, which is unexpected.

 The proposed solution will benefit: